fenghaojiang/ethereum-etl/README.md

 ## Ethereum-ETL

-Ethereum-ETL is a tool to help to finish the ETL job with EVM-like block chain.
+Ethereum-ETL is a ETL tool to sync data with EVM-like block chain.
 You can configure the destination endpoints like `MySQL`/`Postgresql`/`MongoDB`/`TiDB`.

 ###